Anthony Smith

 Career

-His fascination with Natural History inspired him to study Zoology at the University of Cambridge where he was awarded the S.W.
+Driven by a deep love of the natural world, Anthony went on to study Zoology at the University of Cambridge, where he was awarded the S.W.
 Greig Prize for Natural Sciences.
-Alongside his academic studies he continued to develop his skills as a sculptor: casting, exhibiting and selling his limited-edition bronze wildlife sculptures.
-After graduating he set up his own sculpting studio and his reputation has continued to grow ever since.
+Throughout his academic years, he continued to sculpt, casting and exhibiting his limited-edition bronze wildlife pieces.
+After graduating, he established his own studio and has since built an international reputation.

 – Anthony Smith –